tuhrig/functional-interpreter/ThoFu Interpreter/src/de/tuhrig/thofu/gui/README.md

 Implemented in **Java 7**

-**Last edit:** 8:29  Samstag, Mai 19, 2012

 ----------

 # What's ThoFu Interpreter?

-It's Thomas functional interpreter ;) (in the following just ThoFu).
-So you can't eat it, sorry.
+It's **Thomas functional interpreter** (in the following just ThoFu ;).
+So you can't eat it, I'm sorry.
 But you can programm in a LISP like syntax and also access Java class as you will see.
 It consists of two different parts: (1) a common LISP interpreter and (2) an API to access and use all Java classes on the class-path.

 # Built-in Functions & Constants